tohki/iris-osiris/README.md

 You can change the script as you like (e.g.  /OSIRIS/scripts/Matching/configulation.ini).
 To see and customize example scripts, please refer the original source and document [2].

-Note that /path/to/result should have the following structure (please make blank folders).
+Note that /path/to/result should have the following structure (please make blank directories).

 ```
 /path/to/result